kanaparthikiran/tokenization-project/README.md

 8) Open a new Terminal tab and type this command - curl -X POST http://localhost:9000/api/auth -H 'Content-Type: application/json' -d '{"cardNumber": "4444444444444448","expirationDate": "02/20","cvvNumber": "130"}'

+# Iv) Verifying the Results
-9) Notice the logs on the source, flow, and proof screensm as they are opened in the previous steps.
+1) Notice the logs on the source, flow, and proof Terminal tabs as they were opened in the previous steps.
-The CreditCard Information is passed in from the curl command and reaches the source module which returns a status message and TransactionId.
+2) The CreditCard Information is passed in from the curl command and reaches the source module which returns a status message and TransactionId.
-The Credit Card Information is sent to downstream to the flow module using data-input topic.
+3) The Credit Card Information is sent to downstream to the flow module using data-input topic.
 The CreditCard information is captured in the flow module, credit card information is encrypted(Tokenized) and stored into redis data store using TransactionId as the Key.
-The TransactionId and Token information is sent to the proof module using the data-output topic.
+4) The TransactionId and Token information is sent to the proof module using the data-output topic.
-The proof module reads the data-output topic data and gets the transactionID from the message and uses that transactionId to fetch the Token information from Redis data store.
+5) The proof module reads the data-output topic data and gets the transactionID from the message and uses that transactionId to fetch the Token information from Redis data store.
-The token information is decrypted and displayed on the screen in the follwing format.
+6) The token information is decrypted and displayed on the screen in the follwing format.
 {"transactionId":{"cardNumber":"4444444444444448","expirationDate":"02/20","cvvNumber":"130"}}